hatewx/smtp-mail-sender/README.md

 + Groovy & Java

-  For groovy and java, `javax.mail` is used, so you need declare the dependency.
+  For groovy and java, `javax.mail` is used, so you need declare the dependencies.

   ```groovy
   dependencies {